michael-pababero/michael-pababero/README.md

 <hr>

 ## Hi there! 👋  I'm Michael Pababero, a Data Analyst.
-Welcome to my Github profile.
+Welcome to my Github profile!
 Through this platform, I will showcase my projects and contributions to the world of data analysis.

 <hr>